I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exallocatepoolwithquota.md

 <p>If the request cannot be satisfied, <b>ExAllocatePoolWithQuota</b> raises an exception.</p>

 ## -remarks
 <p>This routine is called by highest-level drivers that allocate memory to satisfy a request in the context of the process that originally made the I/O request.
-Lower-level drivers call <a href="https://msdn.microsoft.com/library/windows/hardware/ff544520">ExAllocatePoolWithTag</a> instead.</p>
+Lower-level drivers call <a href="..\wdm\nf-wdm-exallocatepoolwithtag.md">ExAllocatePoolWithTag</a> instead.</p>

-<p>If <i>NumberOfBytes</i> is PAGE_SIZE or greater, a page-aligned buffer is allocated.
-Quota is <u>not</u> charged to the process for allocations of PAGE_SIZE or greater.</p>

-<p>Memory allocations of less than PAGE_SIZE are allocated within a page and do not cross page boundaries.
-Memory allocations of PAGE_SIZE or less are not necessarily page-aligned but are aligned to 8-byte boundaries in 32-bit systems and to 16-byte boundaries in 64-bit systems.</p>

-<p>The system automatically sets certain standard event objects when the amount of pool (paged or nonpaged) is high or low.
-Drivers can wait for these events to tune their pool usage.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563847">Standard Event Objects</a>.</p>

-<p>Callers of <b>ExAllocatePoolWithQuota</b> must be executing at IRQL &lt;= DISPATCH_LEVEL.
-A caller executing at DISPATCH_LEVEL must specify a <b>NonPaged</b><i>Xxx</i> value for <i>PoolType</i>.
-A caller executing at IRQL &lt;= APC_LEVEL can specify any <b>POOL_TYPE</b> value, but the IRQL and environment must also be considered for determining the pool type.</p>

-<p>This routine is called by highest-level drivers that allocate memory to satisfy a request in the context of the process that originally made the I/O request.
-Lower-level drivers call <a href="https://msdn.microsoft.com/library/windows/hardware/ff544520">ExAllocatePoolWithTag</a> instead.</p>

 <p>If <i>NumberOfBytes</i> is PAGE_SIZE or greater, a page-aligned buffer is allocated.
 Quota is <u>not</u> charged to the process for allocations of PAGE_SIZE or greater.</p>